apoch/formula-engine/README.md

 Entities are generally implemented in terms of the class `Scriptable`, which exists in [`Scriptable.h`](./FormulaEngine/Scriptable.h) and [`Scriptable.cpp`](./FormulaEngine/Scriptable.cpp). `Scriptables` combine the storage of properties (via a `ScopedPropertyBag`) as well as responding to _events_ (see below).

 List membership is automatically managed.
 If an entity (specifically a `Scriptable`) is added to a list, it recieves a callback.
 Similarly, a callback is invoked if the entity is removed from the list.
 An entity being destructed will automatically remove itself from all lists to which it has been added.
+Note that the inverse is not true - an entity can be removed from all lists in the game and still exist as a standalone object.

 <br>